Ballwizard/lectures/Dribbling/Between the legs Dribble.md

 ### How to do a between the legs dribble?
 First and foremost, we have to nail the actual movement of the ball before we can do the dribble.
 Stand with your body in a so called "scissor stance" with one of your legs behind the other but spread apart.

 Now, put the ball on the ground and start rolling the ball through your legs, pushing the ball with each hand as it passes through your legs.
-Do this for about five minutes while exclusively looking up.
+Do this for about five minutes while keeping your head up, not looking at the ball.

+After you've mastered that, pick up the ball and to the same thing but in air.
+Holing the ball with one hand, pass it through your legs (w)
 ### Drills to train dribbling
 While there are a lot of drills to train dribbling, here are some that we recommend: